 During their trip to Caribbean island of Nevis for the Topical Coral Reef Ecology course, the participating MCC students and faculty will be periodically filing reports and sharing images that provide a glimpse into their experiences.

-After and uneventful flight to Atlanta we met up with our traveling and research companions from Finger Lakes Community College (Canandaigua, NY), led by faculty advisor Jim Hewlett.
+After and uneventful flight to Atlanta we met up with our traveling and research companion from Finger Lakes Community College (Canandaigua, NY), Professor Jim Hewlett.

 We arrived at the Robert L. Bradshaw international airport on St. Kitts.
 It was hot and sunny.
 Despite the early morning and travel, everyone was excited to be in paradise.
-Upon exiting the airport we were treated with VIP treatment by Sea Moss taxi service.
-All 14 students and faculty piled into two taxis to make our way to Reggae Beach to catch the boat the to Nevis.
+Upon exiting the airport we were treated with VIP treatment by Sea Moss taxi service; 10 students and the 2 faculty piled into two taxis to make our way to Reggae Beach to catch the boat the to Nevis.

 Captain Ellis Chaderton arrived on the “Sea Monkey” to transport us to Oaulie Beach Resort on the island of Nevis.
 The excitement was palpable as the ocean breeze blew across the boat; everyone was grinning ear to ear when island and Nevis peak was in view.